Red alert: Snow rolls towards Austria

 Then on Sunday it will continue to snow, only later it will loosen up and the rising wind can lead to snowdrifts at minus 3 to plus 3 degrees.
 According to the weather forecast, snow should also fall in the capital Vienna and stay there.
 Municipal department 48 is prepared for this, according to a city broadcast.
 In the event of an emergency, 1,400 winter service employees and 280 (own and private) clearing and gritting vehicles are available.
 “We’re not everywhere at the same time, but we can get everywhere quickly,” said winter service manager Andreas Kuba.

 The snowfall is not expected to subside until Monday.
 The maximum daily temperatures at the start of the week are between minus 6 and plus 3 degrees.
-The lowest temperatures are mostly minus 11 to minus 3 degrees, in inner alpine clearing zones even up to minus 18 degrees are possible. (cgsc)
+The lowest temperatures are mostly minus 11 to minus 3 degrees, in inner alpine clearing zones even up to minus 18 degrees are possible.
+In Germany, too, the coldest night of winter is expected in the coming week. (cgsc)

 Many would wish: Will there be a white Christmas in Germany?
 Good news for snow fans: the signs are good.